Tel: ext. 24994

 Coventry CV4 7AL

-Christiania Whitehead’s first book, Castles of the Mind: a Study of Medieval Architectural Allegory (2003), examined the symbolic use of buildings to represent and order doctrines, ideologies, social communities, and the psychological faculties, in religious and secular texts from antiquity until the end of the Middle Ages.
-She then undertook a large scale editorial project, with researchers from the Universities of Lausanne and Oxford, on the 13th-century devotional treatise De Doctrina cordis (possibly by Gerard of Liège) addressed to enclosed religious, and its 15th-century Middle English translation, The Doctrine of the Hert, adapted for a specifically female audience.
-Circulating throughout Europe through the Middle Ages, the Doctrina was translated into six vernaculars.
-The Doctrine of the Hert: A Critical Edition with Introduction and Commentary (2010) makes the Middle English translation available to a wide audience for the first time, while A Companion to the Doctrine of the Hert (2010), is an accompanying collection of essays, examining the text in relation to its Latin original and other vernacular translations.
+My first book, Castles of the Mind: a Study of Medieval Architectural Allegory (Cardiff: University of Wales Press/ University of Toronto Press, 2003), examined the symbolic use of buildings to represent doctrines, ideologies, social communities, and the psychological faculties, in religious and secular texts from antiquity until the end of the Middle Ages.
+I then undertook a collaborative editorial project focused on the thirteenth-century devotional treatise De Doctrina cordis (Low Countries) addressed to enclosed religious, and its fifteenth-century Middle English adaptation, The Doctrine of the Hert.
+The Doctrine of the Hert: A Critical Edition with Introduction and Commentary, co-ed. with Denis Renevey and Anne Mouron (Exeter: University of Exeter Press / University of Chicago Press, 2010) makes the Middle English adaptation available to a wide audience for the first time, while A Companion to the Doctrine of the Hert, co-ed. with Denis Renevey (Exeter: University of Exeter Press, 2010), is an accompanying collection of essays, examining the text in relation to its Latin original and other vernacular translations.

 Teaching and supervision

-Christiania currently teaches the first-year introductory module Medieval to Renaissance Literature and has also taught The Epic Tradition.
-She also teaches three Honours level modules: Arthurian Literature and its Legacy, Chaucer: the complete works, and Further Explorations in Medieval Literature.
+When not on secondment, I teach the first-year introductory module Medieval to Renaissance Literature and have also taught The Epic Tradition.
+I also teach three Honours level modules: Arthurian Literature and its Legacy, Chaucer: the complete works, and Further Explorations in Medieval Literature.

-Every year she supervises a number of final year UG dissertations.
+Every year I supervise a number of final year UG dissertations.
 Recent subjects have included Beowulf and allegory, Doublings and Reflections in the Middle English Gawain romances, the Construction of King Arthur in the Historia regum Britanniae of Geoffrey of Monmouth, Images of Enclosure in Early Middle English Anchoritic Literature, and a comparative reading of the Middle English and Anglo Norman versions of Amis and Amiloun.

 - Writing Religious Women.
-Female Spiritual and Textual Practices in Late Medieval England, co-ed. with D. Renevey (Univ. of Wales Press, Cardiff and Univ. of Toronto Press, Toronto, 2000).
+Female Spiritual and Textual Practices in Late Medieval England, co-ed. with Denis Renevey (Cardiff: Univ. of Wales Press / Univ. of Toronto Press, Toronto, 2000).

-- Castles of the Mind: A Study of Medieval Architectural Allegory (Univ. of Wales Press, Cardiff, 2003).
+- Castles of the Mind: A Study of Medieval Architectural Allegory (Cardiff: Univ. of Wales Press, 2003).

-- The Doctrine of the Hert: A Critical Edition with Introduction and Commentary, co-ed. with D. Renevey & A. Mouron, Exeter Medieval Texts and Studies (Univ. of Exeter Press/ Univ. of Chicago Press, May 2010).
+- The Doctrine of the Hert: A Critical Edition with Introduction and Commentary, co-ed. with Denis Renevey and Anne Mouron, Exeter Medieval Texts and Studies (Exeter: Univ. of Exeter Press/ Univ. of Chicago Press, 2010).

-- A Companion to The Doctrine of the Hert: The Middle English Translation and its Latin and European Contexts, co-ed. with D. Renevey (Univ. of Exeter Press, July 2010).
+- A Companion to The Doctrine of the Hert: The Middle English Translation and its Latin and European Contexts, co-ed. with Denis Renevey (Exeter: Univ. of Exeter Press, 2010).

 - The Garden of Slender Trust (Bloodaxe, 1999).
 Shortlisted for the Forward Prize for the Best First Collection of Poetry.